jessicahuynh/jessicahuynh/README.md

 LESS compiled into CSS markup with a Visual Studio code task (inside `.vscode/`).

 On a local machine, clone repo, download hugo, and run `hugo server` command.
-To generate website into the `public/` directory, run `hugo'.
+To generate website into the `public/` directory, run `hugo`.